sampriti-rg/sampriti-rg.github.io/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – you are free to use, modify, and distribute it with attribution.
+This repository is licensed under the **MIT License** – you are free to use, modify, and distribute it with attribution.

 ---

-⭐ If you like this project, don’t forget to **star the repo** and share it with your network!